wangjiezhe/FetchNovels/README.md

-      -h, --help            show this help message and exit -V, --version         show program's version number and exit -u, --update          update novels in the database -l, --list            list novels in the database -ls, --list-serial    list serials in the database -la, --list-article   list articles in the database -d, --delete          delete novels in the database -m, --mark-finish     mark novels as finished
+      -h, --help            show this help message and exit -V, --version         show program's version number and exit -u, --update          update novels in the database -d, --dump-only       dump only without update
+      -l, --list            list novels in the database -ls, --list-serial    list serials in the database -la, --list-article   list articles in the database -D, --delete          delete novels in the database -m, --mark-finish     mark novels as finished
       -v, --verbose         show in more detail
       -r, --refresh         refresh novel in the database